AISC Indoor Soccer Rules

 Absolutely no tackles from behind.
 Tackles from side on are to have no body contact.
 All tackles will be left to the discretion of the referee and all decisions made from the referee are final.
 Arguing the point will only result in the player getting a yellow card.
 The referee has the right to allow play to go on after a foul if the team has an advantage.

-Ball coming off a player exceeding the white line will result in an in-direct free kick from where the ball was kicked.
-Any ball bouncing off the walls or ground will result in play on.
+A ball coming off a player exceeding the white line will result in an indirect free kick from where the ball was kicked.
+Any ball bouncing off the walls or ground will result in play.
 Saves made by the keeper in a high ball will be played on.
 (Note: only from a goalkeeper’s save).

 Passing back to the goalkeeper may be used at any time during the game, but passing back to the same player will result in an in-direct free kick.
 If a substitute is made, the goalkeeper may pass to any player including the last player to pass back.